Code-Institute-Solutions/churnometer/README.md

 ## Hypothesis and how to validate?
 - 1 - We suspect customers are churning with low tenure levels.
 	- A Correlation study can help in this investigation
-- 2 - A customer survey showed our customers appreciate fibre Optic.
+- 2 - A customer survey showed our customers appreciate Fibre Optic.
 	- A Correlation study can help in this investigation